pivotal/docs-tap/install-air-gap.hbs.md

         --export-to-all-namespaces \
         --yes
     ```
+Where:

-Where MY-REGISTRY is where workload images as well as Tanzu Build Service dependencies will get stored.
+- MY-REGISTRY is where workload images as well as Tanzu Build Service dependencies will get stored.
+- MY-REGISTRY-USER is the user with write access to MY-REGISTRY.
+- MY-REGISTRY-PASSWORD is the password for MY-REGISTRY-USER

 1. Add the Tanzu Application Platform package repository to the cluster by running:

     ```console